Docker containers have arrived at MSI for user testing.

 To mount other directories to specific locations within your container, you can use the "bind" option: a -B flag, followed by the host location and intended location in the container, will create a mount point there.
 For example:

 This command will start up the container defined in the file at my_images/coolimage1.simg, but it will also bind the directory on the host machine at /data/richard to a directory in the container called /good_stuff.
 That is to say, if you ran ls /good_stuff in the container, you would see the same results as if you ran ls /data/richard on the host machine.

 Building custom images

 This section is under construction, but MSI resources can NOT be used to build container images: Root access is required for this, so a virtual machine or workstation will be necessary for this step.
 The Singularity documentation for "Container Recipes" has what you need.
-Once you create an image (probably a squashfs file with a ".simg" extension", you can import it to your home directory on Panassas and use it from there without issue.
+Once you create an image (probably a squashfs file with a ".sif" extension", you can import it to your home directory on Panassas and use it from there without issue.
 Another option is to use the Singularity remote builder documented here.